 Preservation of the original design

-Rehabilitating an old building allows its original structure and design to be maintained, while respecting its history and context.
-This preservation can be particularly valuable in urban areas where the character of neighbourhoods is defined by historic architecture.
-In addition, many owners value the aesthetics and charm that older buildings offer, which is difficult to replicate in new construction.
+Rehabilitating an old building preserves its original structure and design while respecting its history and context.
+This preservation can be especially valuable in urban areas where the character of neighborhoods is defined by historic architecture.
+In addition, many owners value the aesthetics and charm that older buildings offer, something that is difficult to replicate in new construction.

 If you want to see examples of how original designs have been conserved and buildings of historical value have been preserved, you can consult renovation projects where rehabilitation has played a key role.